kvarak/dnd/docs/_Classes/warlock.md

 - #### Sirensong
     *Prerequisites: 5th level*

     As a ***bonus action***, you can usher forth an unearthly song that seems to come from all directions.
-Any creatures within 30 feet of you that can hear you must make a Wisdom saving throw against your spell save DC.
+Any creatures within 30 ft of you that can hear you must make a Wisdom saving throw against your spell save DC.
 If a creature fails this saving throw, it gains the charmed condition until the end of your next turn.
-When you charm a creature with this ability, you may choose to move it up to 20 feet in a straight line closer to you.
+When you charm a creature with this ability, you may choose to move it up to 20 ft in a straight line closer to you.

     Once you use this ability, you require a short rest before you may use it again.